 The Need is Great

 VIM Hilton Head island is the largest free clinic in South Carolina and one of the largest free clinics in the United States.
 Thousands of patients — adults and children — rely on us.
-Over 30,000 patients have been seen at VIM this year alone!
+Over 28,000 patients have been seen at VIM the past year alone!

 Our patients are primarily the working poor — more than 70% work or have a family member who does.
 The need for VIM’s services is so great because one in five people in the local community is uninsured.
 That’s because the hospitality and service industries generate much of the local economic impact.
 Typically, those industries do not offer healthcare.